MUSEUM OF NEWPORT IRISH HISTORY

 Thank you for your interest in our Annual Lecture Series.
 For information about each talk, including videotapes of many of the lectures, please scroll down.
 To access information for the 19th Annual and prior series, click on the green labeled bars.

 An invitation to all talks will be U.S. mailed and e-mailed to all Museum members of record, and posted on this page, below.
+Links to reserve for the talks will be published shortly on this page.

 Please consider becoming a member and supporting our popular lecture series.